 culture, climate and peace of mind

 Montenegro’s weather will leave you feeling refreshed and grateful.
 The limestone rock is both challenging and very accessible to climbers of all skill types.
 This glorious gem in eastern Europe hides many secrets from the public eye.
-Whether it be the history, the scenes, or the topography, you will latch on to something and love it while you are here.
+Whether it be the history, the scenes, or the topography, you will latch on to something and love it while you are discovering the hidden gems of Montenegro.

 Soak up the sun from Smoki’s cliffs or Rock Kula’s 120m route near Podgorica, or lie back next to the Moraca River and remember this moment for your memoir.
 It is all yours for the taking!